 Through this journey I have dealt with issues I have always struggled with.
 People pleasing, expectations, boundaries, speaking up for myself, anxiety, depression, how do deal with hurt, abandonment, anger, frustration, self worth.
 All things I think I would have kept avoiding and kept struggling with…but in some sort of beautiful disaster, I have found myself through this.
 My authentic self, the way I was meant to be.
 When you can no longer ‘do’ and can only ‘be,’ then who are you?
 Being forced to ask for help, be still, and face myself in the quiet might have been the best thing that has happened to me.
 So, although I would never choose any of this, I am thankful for the things it has taught me and for the person I am becoming.
 Whatever your hardship is, you have the power to overcome.
 Your story has power, but only if you share it.”

 This story was submitted to Love What Matters by Jeannie B. of Southern California.
 You can follow her journey on Instagram, TikTok, and YouTube.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: